What is the difference between N95 respirators, surgical/medical masks, and non-medical masks?

 Under occupational health and safety (OHS) legislation, the employer is responsible for taking all reasonable precautions to protect the health and safety of their workers.
 This duty may include requiring workers to wear a non-medical mask in the workplace, in addition to other COVID-19 personal preventive practices such as physical distancing and frequent hand hygiene.

-A risk assessment should be performed by the employer with the health and safety committee or representative to determine if non-medical masks are required, and to ensure that they do not create any new safety hazards.
+A risk assessment should be performed by the employer with the health and safety committee or representative to determine where masks are required, and to ensure that the masks do not create any new safety hazards.

 Some workers may have pre-existing medical conditions that make wearing a mask difficult.
 In these cases, the employer and the worker must work together to find a reasonable accommodation.